katajello/NHL-Roadie/README.md

 #### Installation Instructions
-No installation needed, simply visit (site link here) and
+No installation needed, simply visit [NHL-Roadie](https://nhl-roadie.herokuapp.com/) and register your user name and password.
+After you are logged in visit the page of Arenas and start adding to your travel wish list!